 Solo female travel in South Africa

 South Africa isn’t the world’s easiest destination for solo female travel so it may not be optimum for first-timers.
-I visited South Africa solo after having built up my confidence in Southeast Asia.
+I visited South Africa solo after having built up my confidence travelling solo in Europe and Southeast Asia.

 With that said, there’s no doubt it’s doable.
 If you’ve travelled alone before, you can absolutely travel solo in South Africa.
 It’s simply about playing by the rules and looking out for yourself that bit more than you would in stereotypically safe places for solo female travel like Southeast Asia.
 As long as you’re safe and sensible, you’re going to have a fantastic time.

 For someone from a small town in England, it feels unnatural to take precautions on a daily basis, but you adjust because your priority is safety as a solo female traveller.
 It’s a small price to pay to experience a country as jaw-droppingly beautiful and culturally rich as South Africa.

 Solo travel in South Africa – the positives